doeun-235/Cucker-Smale-Model/model/README.md

 For 3 ODE models, I used Runge-Kutta 4th method, well-known as 'ode45' in MATLAB.
 I simulated the SDE model, the main model of my thesis, with an improved Euler-Maruyama method proposed in [[4]][(R12)].
 I coded them with NumPy.

+There are two types of codes in a directory "SDE", which has a suffix '-average' in a name of it or not.
+Codes without a suffix '-average' simulate a realization.
+The other type of codes simulates several realizations with fixed initial values, and give us indices showing a convergence of the SDE model using Matplotlib plots.

 ## Bibliography

 1. [CS07][(CS07)] : Felipe Cucker and Steve Smale.
 Emergent behavior in flocks.
 IEEE Transactions